Juicy Lucy Burger Party & Recipe

-- Combine the ground beef, fish sauce, garlic, pepper, and sugar in a bowl.
+- Combine the ground beef, fish sauce (or Worcestershire sauce), garlic, pepper, and sugar in a bowl.
 Mix together well.

-- Fill the wells in the patties with the grated cheese.
-Flatten the smaller meat balls making them into a lid.
-Place the lids on the cheese filled patties and pinch the seams closed.
-Gently press flat, double checking there are no opening for the cheese to escape when the burgers cook.
+- Gently press flat, double checking there are no opening for the cheese to escape when the burgers cook.

 - Cook on a grill or skillet over medium high heat (usually about 3 minutes per side).
 Toast the buns and serve with your desired condiments.